Things You Should Know About the Toyota Prius Car Battery

 The average cost of a Prius battery is around $750.
 However, you can get a reconditioned one for as little as $100.
 A full reconditioning will take several days.

-For the most part, reconditioning a Prius battery requires only a few simple steps and the necessary tools.
-Once you have the tools, you can recondition your Prius battery home.
+Reconditioning a Prius battery requires only a few simple steps and the necessary tools.
+Once you have the tools, you can recondition your Prius battery at home.

 First, you need to remove the rubber caps from the cell.
 This will allow you to access the fluids inside the cap.
 Use a flathead screwdriver to unscrew the caps.
 You can then remove the cap from the battery and clean the terminals.

-Next, you must use a battery charger to charge the cell.
+Next, you must charge the cell using a battery charger.
 Charge it for at least 12 hours, and then remove the cap.

 Restoring it to its former working condition

-You should know about reconditioning if you want to improve your hybrid battery’s performance.
+If you want to improve the performance of your hybrid battery, you should know about reconditioning.
 This relatively inexpensive option can restore the batteries’ power output to a near-new level.
 Reconditioning your Prius battery can extend its life and save you thousands of dollars on replacement costs.

 The Hybrid Shop has developed a revolutionary reconditioning process.
 It can restore a hybrid battery to over ninety-five percent of its original power and performance.
 Unlike one-time battery reconditioning, this process will restore the battery’s power output over several months or years.

-Before you begin, getting your car battery cleaned is a good idea.
+Before you begin, it’s a good idea to get your car battery cleaned.
 Use a cleaning paste to remove corrosion and unwanted substances.
 You can also plug any leaks.

 Next, you should use a voltmeter to check the battery’s charge status.
 You may need to take your vehicle out of the garage for a few hours.
 Once the battery’s charge has reached a minimum, switch off all the other modules except the lights.